 Can I Freeze It?

 Absolutely!
 This recipe actually gets better as it sits.
 Once it cools store in an airtight container in the refrigerator for up to a week or freeze for up to 3 months.

 If frozen, let thaw overnight in the refrigerator then reheat over medium heat on the stove or in the microwave.

 - Easy Chicken Empanadas with Garlic Mojo Sauce

 cuban comfort food at its best!

 Looking for a taste of Cuba?
-Bring their national dish to your table tonight!
-If you make this Cuban Ropa Vieja, let me know how you like it!
+Bring the national dish of Cuba to your table tonight!
+If you make this Cuban Ropa Vieja recipe, let me know how you like it!
 Share a photo and tag me on Instagram using @holajalapeno and #holajalapeno so I can see or leave me a comment below (don’t forget to leave a ⭐️⭐️⭐️⭐️⭐️ rating)!